neocotic/zorg/README.md

 # Zorg

-A sandbox repo for interacting with my [Sphero](http://www.gosphero.com/).
+A sandbox repo for interacting with my [Sphero](http://www.gosphero.com/), Zorg.